 Following a three-month comprehensive planning process, Penn State officials have determined that the University can meet or exceed the Pennsylvania Department of Education’s guidelines for colleges and universities, and look forward to welcoming back faculty, staff and students to resume on-campus, in-person classes and other activities this fall in a limited fashion.

-Penn State University Police and Public Safety has appointed Iris Richardson as the department’s first director of diversity, equity and inclusion, following a national search that began in 2019.
+Iris Richardson has been named Penn State University Police and Public Safety's first director of diversity, equity and inclusion.

 For the last decade, Janelle Larson has packed her bags after Penn State Berks’ spring commencement and traveled to Kenya.
 She does not make this journey for the purpose of a vacation; rather she has led a University-wide global outreach program.